cujarrett/learning-go/README.md

 ### Testing in Go
 Go testing is not RSpec, mocha, jasmine, selenium, etc. To make a test, create a new file ending in `_test.go`.
 To run all tests in a package run the `go test` command.

+Useful test command variants:
+- `go test -coverprofile=coverage.out` - Get a report of run tests
+- `go tool cover -html=coverage.out` - Get a nice HTML report of run tests
+- `go test -v` - A more detailed test report of what tests pass and what failed

 ## Things I like
 - Types in Go feel simple :+1:
 - Short hand variables option